Insights

 1. time for a change of perspective

 Digitalization increases complexity - this is also reflected in the growing product portfolios of established companies.
-Interested customers are confronted with a wide range of products, numerous options and additional offerings.
+Interested customers are confronted with a wide range of products, numerous options and additional offers.

-If not recognized and managed, this creeping development comes with hidden costs.
+This creeping development comes with hidden costs if it is not recognized and managed.
 The risk of not doing something is difficult to measure: What is the cost if potential customers are initially disoriented and overwhelmed?
 What is the cost if the company's value creation is not viewed holistically?
 Or if new business areas are not recognized or meaningfully integrated into the portfolio?

 An intelligent brand and offer structure is not only an effective tool - it is the basis that determines the success of all other measures.